 What is the largest public park in Atlanta?

-The largest park in Atlanta is the Westside Park at Bellwood Quarry.
-It covers 351 acres with a 45-acre lake.
+The largest park in Atlanta is the Shirley Clarke Franklin Park (formerly Westside Reservoir Park at Bellwood Quarry).
+It covers 351 acres with a 35-acre lake.

 Is Chastain Park bigger than Piedmont Park?